ECMGS/jukebox/README.md

 ## Description of the project

 Hi!
 We are Eugenio and Jorge, and we made a three buzzers jukebox to play all your favorite melodies in 8 bit style!
+Project on UART communication and PWM music player of the SDG2 2023-24 course.

+This is our final result!
 ![Image of the board](docs/assets/imgs/IMG_8665.jpeg)

 **A brief summary of what we added:**